-8 Sights in Alkmaar, Netherlands (with Map and Images)
+9 Sights in Alkmaar, Netherlands (with Map and Images)

 Legend

 Explore interesting sights in Alkmaar, Netherlands.
 Click on a marker on the map to view details about it.
 Underneath is an overview of the sights with images.
-A total of 8 sights are available in Alkmaar, Netherlands.
+A total of 9 sights are available in Alkmaar, Netherlands.

-Sightseeing Tours in Alkmaar1.
-Sluismolen
+Sightseeing Tours in AlkmaarActivities in Alkmaar

 The Sluismolen is a polder mill built in 1575 with an oak octagon on a low base.
 The mill is located near the Koedijkervlotbrug along the Noordhollandsch Kanaal in the village of Koedijk, although the postal address is Alkmaar.
 The mill is, like so many North Holland polder mills, an inland porter.
 Until 1926, the mill drained the Sluispolder exclusively by wind power.
-In that year, an electric auxiliary drive was installed and there was hardly any grinding on the wind.
+In that year, an electric auxiliary drive was installed and hardly any grinding was done on the wind.
 In 1944 the Sluismolen was made operational again due to problems with the electricity supply.
 Unreliable rods were the reason for the mill to be shut down after a short time.
-In 1948 the paddle wheel was replaced by an electrically driven jack.
+In 1948 the paddle wheel was replaced by an electrically driven auger.

 2. Kapelkerk

-The Chapel Church is a medieval church in the old town of Alkmaar, on the Late.
-Originally, the Catholic Saint John Chapel was originally named in this place.
+The Kapelkerk is a medieval church in the old town of Alkmaar, on the river Laat.
+Originally, the Catholic St. John's Chapel stood on this site, hence the name "Chapel Church".
 The church is used by the Dutch Reformed Churches in Alkmaar for weekly worship services.
-In February 2016, this church bought this church from the Protestant Church of the Netherlands, ensuring survival as a church building.
-In January 2019 the church was housed in the Kapelkerk Foundation.
+In February 2016, this church congregation bought this church from the Protestant Church of the Netherlands, which guarantees its continued existence as a church building.
+In January 2019, the church was transferred to the Chapel Church Foundation.

 3. Schermerhek